emanuelhix/overleaf-ou/dev-notes/parker-hix/lock-feature.md

 Overall, this was a useful deep dive into how different parts of the system connect.
 Understanding this flow makes it easier to add new features like project locking in a way that fits cleanly into the existing architecture.

+---

+## Translations

+I’ve centralized most of the new application’s text in `en.json` to support English translations.
+While it’s unlikely to be needed immediately, this setup allows OU to potentially add Spanish or other language translations in the future if desired, since they aren't hardcoded.

+This text is returned from function calls like `const text = t('lock')` in `overleaf-ou/services/web/frontend/js/features/project-list/components/table/cells/action-buttons/lock-project-button.tsx`.
+A key from `en.json` is passed into `t`, then the value stored in `en.json` at that key is returned.

+### Important Note

+Translation updates do not work with hot reloading.
+To verify changes, stop the containers (`bin/down`) and restart them (`bin/up`).
+Once restarted, the page will load the updated text from `en.json` or any other configured and detected localization file.